Skip to content

 Statement credits and partner benefits

-If you’ve had the Chase Sapphire Preferred® for a year or more, Chase may offer you the option to a no-annual-fee card or an upgrade to the Chase Sapphire Reserve.
-Here’s what we think of these options.
+If you’ve had the Chase Sapphire Preferred® for a year or more, Chase may offer you the option to downgrade to a no-annual-fee card or upgrade to the Chase Sapphire Reserve.
+Here are the options you’re likely to see.

-Now, this doesn’t make much sense for the Freedom Unlimited—there’s no real benefit to having a second Freedom Unlimited card.
-But since the Freedom Flex’s 5% rotating quarterly categories are limited to $1,500 in spending per quarter, having a second Freedom Flex card can get you an additional $1,500 of spending that you can earn 5% on.
+A downgrade can also be away to pick up an additional Freedom Flex card.
+That card’s 5% rotating quarterly categories are limited to $1,500 in spending per quarter and having a second Freedom Flex card can get you an additional $1,500 of spending that you can earn 5% on.

 Our experiences: We love Ultimate Rewards, but use other cards